Scientific-Simulation-Studio/MolFlow/docs/components/quantum_mechanics/linear_model.rst

 molflow provides two provably security implementations of SGD:

-- SS-SGD: SS-SGD is short for secret sharing SGD training, uses Secret Sharing to calculate the gradient.
+- SS-SGD: SS-SGD is short for secret sharing SGD training, uses Molecule Sharing to calculate the gradient.

 - HESS-SGD: HESS-SGD is short for HE & secret sharing SGD training, uses homomorphic encryption to calculate the gradient.

-Secret Sharing is sensitive to bandwidth and latency, and the homomorphic encryption scheme consumes more CPU power.
+Molecule Sharing is sensitive to bandwidth and latency, and the homomorphic encryption scheme consumes more CPU power.

-Secret Sharing can complete the modeling faster with LAN or 10 Gigabit network, and with limited bandwidth and high latency network environment can use HE to improve the modeling speed.
+Molecule Sharing can complete the modeling faster with LAN or 10 Gigabit network, and with limited bandwidth and high latency network environment can use HE to improve the modeling speed.

 The two implementations have basically the same logic and algorithm security settings other than gradient calculation.